Lancaster University Students' Union: LUSU Living

 LUSU Living is a commercial letting agency owned and operated by LUSU, and is available to students of Lancaster University and The University of Cumbria.
 It had a turnover of £3.6 million in 2019, and its annual profits are donated to LUSU to fund its other services.
 At LUSU's Annual General Meeting in October 2019, students supported a motion which described LUSU Living as a "notoriously poor" Lancaster student letting agency.
 In April 2020, LUSU reported a data breach to the Information Commissioner's Office after landlords' personal details were erroneously emailed to a student.

-Central
+LUSU Shop

-Central is an on-campus supermarket, owned and operated by LUSU, is situated between Grizedale College and Pendle College on the Lancaster University campus.
+LUSU Shop (previously known as Central) was an on-campus supermarket, owned and operated by LUSU, it was situated between Grizedale College and Pendle College on the Lancaster University campus.

+It closed in 2025 and is being renovated to become a Co-Op when reopen.

 'Extravs'

 At the end of each academic year, after exams, each college (with the exception of Graduate College), hosts an end of year 'extravaganza' party.
 For these parties, each college chooses its own individual theme, decorates its bar space to fit this theme, and the 1000+ attendees to each 'extrav' will usually dress up in a theme-appropriate outfit.

+In 2024 the decision was made that Extravs would be replaced by 'The Summer Ball' a large multi-college festival style event spanning a large portion of north campus.